stephanlachnit/libratbag/doc/dbus.rst

         times.
 This property is read-only, use the :func:`SetDefault` method to set a resolution as the default resolution.

+.. attribute:: IsDisabled

+        :type: b
+        :flags: read-only, mutable

+        True if this resolution is disabled, false otherwise.
+        If the device does not have the disabled resolution capability, this property is always false.

+        This property is read-only, use the :func:`SetDisabled` or :func:`SetEnabled` method to set a resolution as disabled or enabled .

 .. attribute:: Resolution